dddrrreee/cs240lx-23spr/labs/README.md

        This tool would have caught many errors we made when designing cs107e;
        some of them took days to track down.

    3. Device code.
-140e was packed enough that we didnt' do many devices, which are where alot of the fun is.
+140e was packed enough that we didn't' do many devices, which are where alot of the fun is.
 We'll do a bunch of fun devices across the quarter.

       Writing drivers from scratch gives a better feel for hardware.
       Device driver code makes up 90+% of OS code, so it makes sense to learn how to write this kind of code.
-We'l likely do some amount of building a fake-pi implementation to check this code.
+We'll likely do some amount of building a fake-pi implementation to check this code.

       - ws2812b: you'll write nanosecond accurate